Under the Tuscan Sun (film)

-Under the Tuscan Sun is a 2003 American romantic comedy-drama film written, produced, and directed by Audrey Wells and starring Diane Lane.
-Based on Frances Mayes' 1996 memoir of the same name, the film is about a recently divorced writer who buys a villa in Tuscany on a whim, hoping it will lead to a change in her life.
-The film was nominated for the Art Directors Guild Excellence in Production Design Award, and Diane Lane received a Golden Globe Award nomination for her performance.
+Under the Tuscan Sun is a 2003 American romantic comedy-drama written, produced, and directed by Audrey Wells and starring Diane Lane.
+Based on Frances Mayes's 1996 memoir of the same name, the film is about a recently divorced writer who buys a villa in Tuscany on a whim, hoping it will lead to a change in her life.
+Lane received a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her performance.

 Plot

 Frances Mayes is a San Francisco writer whose seemingly perfect life takes an unexpected turn when she learns that her husband has been cheating on her.
 The husband, who had been working on his writing and had no income, ironically, was allowed to petition for alimony.
-As a one-time settlement, however, the agreement was for Frances to quit claim her 1/2 ownership of the home.
+As a one-time settlement, however, the agreement was for Frances to quitclaim her 1/2 ownership of the home.
 The divorce—and the loss of her house to her ex-husband and his much-younger, pregnant new partner—leaves her depressed and unable to write.
 Her best friend Patti, who is expecting a child with her girlfriend Grace, is worried that Frances might never recover from the traumatic divorce.
 She urges Frances to take an Italian vacation to Tuscany using the ticket she purchased before she became pregnant.
 At first, Frances refuses, but after another depressing day in her gloomy temporary apartment, she decides that it's a good idea to get away for a while.

 In Tuscany, her tour group stops in the small town of Cortona.
 After wandering through the charming streets, she notices a posting for a villa for sale in Cortona.
 She rejoins her tour group on the bus, and just outside town, the bus stops to allow a flock of sheep to cross the road.
 While they wait, Frances realizes that they've stopped directly in front of the very villa that she had seen for sale—something she believes is a sign.
 She asks the driver to stop, and she gets off the bus.
 Through a series of serendipitous events, she becomes the owner of a lovely yet dilapidated villa in beautiful Tuscany.